nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ## Introduction

-Scheduler--; (S--) is a desktop app for managing deadlines from different sources.
+Scheduler-\-; (S-\-) is a desktop app for managing deadlines from different sources.
 The user will use a Command Line Interface to control it.
 It is specially designed for Computing students who are comfortable in using CLI and have Git project deadlines as well as consolidated Zoom session links due which will suit home based learning in this COVID period.

 ## Setting up, getting started

 1. Ensure you have version 11 of Java.
 You can install it from this [link](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html).
-2. Fork the Scheduler--; repo from this [link](https://github.com/AY2021S1-CS2113T-T12-4/tp).
+2. Fork the Scheduler-\-; repo from this [link](https://github.com/AY2021S1-CS2113T-T12-4/tp).
 3. Clone the fork on to your computer.
 4. Open Intellij.
 If you are not in the welcome screen, click `File` -> 'Close project' to close the existing project dialog.